How to Manage Pests

 Wilt incidence increases with increasing soil populations of V. dahliae microsclerotia.
 Growing susceptible crops such as mint allows the greatest reproduction of the fungus.
 Other hosts remain asymptomatic but may allow modest reproduction of the fungus.
 Grower experience in the Midwest and Oregon has shown that in fields infested with mint V. dahliae strains, potato and red clover are poor crop rotation choices; grass hays (orchardgrass, fescue, or timothy), corn, sudangrass, alfalfa, cereals, onions, and garlic are desirable rotation crop choices.

 Keys to managing this disease include using only rootstock certified to be free of V. dahliae and eliminating field-to-field movement of microsclerotia and infected plant material.
 This includes cleaning all equipment and vehicles entering mint fields and cleaning shoes of people moving from field to field.
 Although fumigants are registered, their use is uncommon because the occurrence of this disease is so rare.

-Destroy microsclerotia by annual fall burning.
-If the disease is discovered, destroy microsclerotia by annual fall burning (flaming) that could otherwise overwinter and increase disease losses.
+If the disease is discovered, destroy microsclerotia by annual fall burning (flaming) that could otherwise overwinter.
 Fall burning is commonly done shortly after harvest.
 After burning, do not stress plants with practices such as delaying water and nitrogen application because stress may aggravate the disease.
 Fall burning can cause injury to stands, so fields where V. dahliae is not present should not be fall-burned.